wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 5. Analysis to determine the mean distance traveled by members and casual riders.
 To compute for distance, we use Haversine formula.

 ## Share

+After conducting the analysis and gaining some understanding of the data, we will next create visualizations to present our findings.
+We were reminded by Moreno that it needs to be sophisticated and polished in order to interact with the executive team.

 ## Act